Notes on Randomized Algorithms: Bra-ket notation

 \subsection{States as kets}

 This notation is useful for the same reason that variable names are useful.
-It's a lot easier to remember that $\ket{01}$ refers to the distribution assigning probability $1$ to state $01$ than that $\transpose{ }$ is.
+It's much easier to remember that $\ket{01}$ refers to the distribution assigning probability $1$ to state $01$ than it is to remember that $\transpose{ }$ does.

 Other vectors can be expressed using a linear combination of kets.
 For example, we can write

 This is not as compact as just writing out the vector as a matrix, but it has the advantage of clearly labeling what states the probabilities apply to.